Ț

 T-comma (majuscule: Ț, minuscule: ț) is a letter which consists of a t with a diacritical comma underneath it, and is distinct from t-cedilla.
-It is part of the Romanian alphabet, used to represent the Romanian language sound //t͡s//, the voiceless alveolar affricate (like the letter C in Slavic languages that use the Latin alphabet).
+It is part of the Romanian alphabet, used to represent the Romanian language sound //t͡s//, the voiceless alveolar affricate (like the letter ⟨c⟩ in Slavic languages that use the Latin alphabet).
 The letter is also a part of the Finno-Ugric Livonian language alphabet, representing the //c// sound.

 It is written as the letter T with a small comma below and it has both the lower-case (U+021B) and the upper-case variants (U+021A).

-The letter was proposed in the Buda Lexicon, a book published in 1825, which included two texts by Petru Maior, Orthographia romana sive Latino-valachica una cum clavi and Dialogu pentru inceputul limbei române, introducing ș for //ʃ// and ț for //t͡s//.
+The letter was proposed in the Buda Lexicon|Buda Lexicon, a book published in 1825, which included two texts by Petru Maior, Orthographia romana sive Latino-valachica una cum clavi and Dialogu pentru inceputul limbei române, introducing ș for //ʃ// and ț for //t͡s//.